Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

 When a compilation error occurs, Woke generates `pytypes` for the contracts that were successfully compiled. `pytypes` for the contracts that failed to compile are not generated.

 !!! warning "Name collisions in `pytypes`"
-    In some cases, names of Solidity types may be a keyword in Python or otherwise reserved name.
+    In some cases, a name of a Solidity types may be a keyword in Python or otherwise reserved name.
 In such cases, Woke will append an underscore to the name of the type.
 For example, `class` will be renamed to `class_`.

     This also applies to overloaded functions.
 For example, if a contract has a function `foo` that takes an argument of type `uint256` and another function `foo` that takes an argument of type `uint8`, the generated `pytypes` will contain two functions `foo` and `foo_`.